idealparable/BibleQ/SeekStudy_PageTemplate.md

 Navigation note: The Table of Contents (TOC) above has the Bible books list links to each book section below.
 Then each section has links to the sections for the chapters in that book.
 The ends of each section have links back to the TOC.

 This page uses a template structure I can duplicate for other "Seek" whole-Bible studies.
-For that reason and so that I can always easily add observations later, the entire structure is here for all chapters in the Bible.
+For that reason and so that I can always easily add observations later, the structure is here for all chapters in the Bible.

 So as you scroll down you'll likely see long stretches with nothing but blank sections.
 Keep scrolling; don't assume it's all blank.